What is Event Management?

 6. Sports Events

 Sports events conducted in every town, city, state and country attract international sports men and women at the highest level.
-An event manager organises logistics, catering… A day of sight-seeing on off-days, showcasing the beauty and traditions of the country, is another great option.
+An event manager organizes logistics, catering… A day of sight-seeing on off-days, showcasing the beauty and traditions of the country, is another great option.

 An event manager also needs to have a medical team on stand-by for any emergencies.
 Planning and producing a splendid awe-inspiring opening and closing ceremony is another feat.